The 6 Parenting Principles That Will Transform Your Parenting Journey

 6. Healthy Emotions Lead to Healthy Behaviors

-Building emotional regulation skills helps your child expand their capacity to hold and process emotions without those spillovers.
+Building emotional regulation skills helps your child expand their capacity to hold and process emotions with less of those spillovers.

 Instead of suppressing feelings, guide your child to explore and manage them.
 Ask questions like: